MicrosoftDocs/mesh-docs/mesh/develop/development-overview.md

 * [Mesh Play mode](debug-and-optimize-performance/playmode.md), which lets you press Play in a Mesh content project to preview how your content will look like running in Mesh for multiple users.

-* [Mesh Uploader](make-your-environment-available/build-and-publish-your-environment.md), which lets you upload the Environments you create to the Mesh Portal.
+* [Mesh Uploader](make-your-environment-available/build-and-publish-your-environment.md), which lets you upload the Environments you create to Mesh on the Web.

-* [Mesh Content Performance Analyzer](debug-and-optimize-performance/cpa.md) (CPA): automatically reports content optimization issues and opportunities before content is uploaded to the Mesh Portal.
+* [Mesh Content Performance Analyzer](debug-and-optimize-performance/cpa.md) (CPA): automatically reports content optimization issues and opportunities before content is uploaded to Mesh on the Web.

 The Mesh Toolkit is free to download; however, a Teams Premium license is required for all users (including developers and technical 3D artists) to use Microsoft Mesh.